 He placed his gun back into his vest.
 It only held four bullets.
-Gregory never carried extra as it was only intended for use in desperate situations like the one he was in only moments ago, though admittedly, he currently wished he brought some extra ammunition as it would have certainly helped.
+Gregory never carried extra as it was only intended for use in desperate situations like the one he had been in only moments ago, though admittedly, he currently wished he brought some additional ammunition as it would have certainly helped.

-However, unlike what the movies purport, a bullet to the head with a firearm, even a shotgun, would have only have served only as a momentary reprieve.
-Their bodies would reform shortly afterward regardless due to the demonic spell which regenerated lost appendances, as a few of the creatures eagerly realized.
-This meant even the zombies he shot would reform and attack again.
+However, unlike what the movies purport, a bullet to the head with a firearm, even with a shotgun, would have only served as a momentary reprieve.
+Their bodies would reform shortly afterward regardless of the destruction due to the demonic spell which regenerated lost appendages, as a few of the creatures eagerly realized.

-Adding to the danger was the summoner demoness would continue to beckon zombies to join her until she was defeated or had succeeded in her endeavor and dragged the man to hell.
+Adding to this danger was that the summoning demoness continued to beckon zombies to join her until she was defeated or had succeeded in her endeavor and dragged the man to hell.